uptane/uptane-standard/uptane-standard.md

 *Image*: File containing software for an ECU to install.
 May contain a binary image to flash, installation instructions, and other necessary information for the ECU to properly apply the update.
 Each ECU typically holds only one image, although this may vary in some cases.
 *Primary/Secondary ECUs*: Terms used to describe the control units within an automobile.
 A primary ECU downloads from a repository and verifies update images and metadata for itself and for secondary ECUs, and distributes images and metadata to secondaries.
 Thus, it requires extra storage space and a connection to the internet.
 Secondary ECUs receive their update images and metadata from the primary, and only need to verify and install their own metadata and images.
 *Repository*: A server containing metadata about images.
 May also contain the images themselves.
 *Suppliers*: Independent companies to which auto manufacturers may outsource the production of ECUs.
 Tier-1 suppliers directly serve the manufacturers.
-Tier-2 suppliers are those that receive outsourced work from Tier-1 suppliers.
+Tier-2 suppliers are those that perform outsourced work for Tier-1 suppliers.
 *Vehicle Version Manifest*: A compilation of all ECU version manifests on a vehicle.
 It serves as a master list of all images currently running on all ECUs in the vehicle.

 ## Uptane Role Terminology